 - Past earning statements to estimate your lost wages

-You have two options for seeking damages: settling with the at-fault driver’s insurance company or directly suing the other driver.
+You have two main options for seeking damages: settling with the at-fault party’s insurance company or directly suing the other party.

 Act Quickly After a Neck Injury

-After a neck injury from a car accident, you must act quickly if you want to pursue a claim for damages.
+You must act quickly if you want to pursue a claim for damages.
 CC Art.
-3492 limits the time you have to pursue legal action in a personal injury case.
-You have one year from the accident date to do so.
+3492 limits the time you have to pursue legal action in a personal injury case; you have one year from the accident date to do so.
 Per CC Art.
 2315.2, survivors have one year from the date of their loved one’s passing to sue for wrongful death.
+These statutes apply to all kinds of accident cases, including:

 Reach out to the team at Laborde Earles Injury Lawyers today by calling (504) 777-7777.
-Our team can tell you more about the legal process involved in pursuing damages from your car accident.
+We can tell you more about the legal process involved in pursuing damages after a neck injury in Kenner.
+If your case is viable, a lawyer from our office can get to work on your case without charging you any attorney’s fees up front.